The Super Destroyers: 1993

 On January 23, 1993, Super Destroyers defeated the WWA Tag Team Champions Lords of Darkness in a title vs. title match where their ECW Tag Team Championship was also on the line.
 On the televised shows of ECW, Super Destroyers started a feud with the tag team of Tony Stetson and Larry Winters.

 The long reign of Super Destroyers as ECW Tag Team Champions finally ended on April 2 when they dropped the titles to the team of Larry Winters and Tony Stetson.
 This made Super Destroyers the longest reigning champions with a reign of 282 days.
 They won their second ECW Tag Team Championship on May 15 from Suicide Blondes but lost the titles to them back at the same day.
 Their tag team ended when Super Destroyer #1 turned on Super Destroyer #2.
 Eastern Championship Wrestling was trying to sign another masked super heavyweight tag team named The War Machines to set up a feud between them and the Super Destroyers culminating on a Mask Match on UltraClash (1993), but the War Machines never signed and Eastern Championship Wrestling salvaged the storyline with a feud between the Super Destroyers.

+Independent circuit

+2013

 On January 26, 2013, the Super Destroyers with Hunter Q captured the DWF/LOCO tag team titles in Philadelphia, Pa. to add another title to their honor roll.